-On average hiring a car in Venezuela costs £494 per week (£71 per day).
+On average a car hire in Venezuela costs £519 per week (£74 per day).

 Driving in Venezuela is on the right-hand side of the road.
 Driving in Venezuela is not for the faint-hearted: variable road conditions and typically aggressive driving means that it is only recommended for experienced drivers to rent a car in Venezuela.
 It is also important to be aware of some local rules—for example, pedestrians do not have the right of way when crossing the road, so other cars may not stop or even slow down.